Connections to Your Peers

 |City ||Cambridge ||Boston ||Somerville ||Waltham ||Lexington |

 |Population (2010) ||105,162 ||617,684 ||75,754 ||60,632 ||31,394 |

 |Commercial/Industrial Property Rate* (FY2016) ||$17.71 ||$26.81 ||$20.18 ||$29.53 ||$28.40 |

 |Residential Property Tax Rate* ||$6.99 ||$11.00 ||$12.53 ||$12.14 ||$14.60 |

 *Per $1,000 assessed value.
 Residential rates do not include residential exemption for owner occupied homes.
 Residential Exemption has not been adopted by all communities.

 For more interesting and useful data concerning Cambridge, click here.

 Open to All Businesses

 Commercial activity is not centralized in Cambridge - it takes place in every section of the City, in all our unique commercial districts.
-Cambridge's independent retailers and restaurants are known for their unique goods and services that they offer and contribute to Cambridge's charm.
-The Economic Development Division in collaboration with other City departments offers a variety of programs and services designed to help independent businesses start, succeed and expand here in Cambridge.
+Cambridge's independent retailers and restaurants are known for their unique goods and services, which contribute to Cambridge's charm.
+The Economic Development Division, in collaboration with other City departments, offers a variety of programs and services designed to help emerging industries and independent businesses start, succeed, and expand here in Cambridge.